ruizhaogit/mep/README.md

-# Maximum Entropy Regularized Multi-Goal Reinforcement Learning
+# Maximum Entropy-Regularized Multi-Goal Reinforcement Learning

-Here is the code for our ICML-2019 paper "Maximum Entropy Regularized Multi-Goal Reinforcement Learning".
+Here is the code for our ICML-2019 paper "Maximum Entropy-Regularized Multi-Goal Reinforcement Learning".

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).

-For details on Maximum Entropy based Prioritization (MEP), please read the ICML paper.
+For details on Maximum Entropy-based Prioritization (MEP), please read the ICML paper (forthcoming).

 The code is developed based on OpenAI Baselines (link: https://github.com/openai/baselines).